Se Habla EspaƱol

 How Are Rights Restored?

-In many cases, the Department of Corrections will assist you with the clemency application process at the time of your release, but if the DOC does not begin that process for you, you can file an application process independently.
+In many cases, the Department of Corrections will assist you with the clemency application process at the time of your release, but if the DOC does not begin that process for you, you can file an application independently.

 The Restoration of Civil Rights application must be sent to the Office of Executive Clemency.
 This application includes the initial request, an information sheet detailing the process, a request for review, and a request for commutation of a sentence (when applicable).